c-sanders/Quaternion/README.md

 Let us attempt to answer these questions, by first recalling how complex numbers are comprised of two parts - one real part and one imaginary part.
 Quaternions are alot like complex numbers, except that rather than being comprised of two parts, they are instead comprised of four - one real part and three imaginary parts.
-It is for this reason that quaternions
+It is for this reason that quaternions are called such, since "quat" or "quater" comes from the Latin word for "four" or "four parts".
 When we say "real part" in the context of complex numbers and quaternions, what we actually mean is a real number.
 Similarly, when we say "imaginary part" in this same context, what we actually mean is an imaginary number.

 You might also recall that an imaginary number is usually denoted by the letter $i$ and is defined